Exercising on Your Period: Why You Should Do It and Tips

 Get the right gear

-When it comes to finding the right period protection for exercising, our rule of thumb is simple: wear what makes you feel comfortable.
-Can you workout with a tampon in or a menstrual cup?
-Of course you can.
-It’s up to you.
+When it comes to finding the right period protection for exercising, our rule of thumb is simple:Β your teen should wear what makesΒ them feel comfortable.
+CanΒ theyΒ workout with a tampon in or a menstrual cup?
+Of courseΒ they can.
+It’s up to them.

-There are a ton of options out there, and if you want to learn more, read our post on how to choose the best period products for you.
-There are menstrual cups, tampons, disposable pads, Reusable Pads, Period Underwear, Leakproof Activewear, and even Period Swimwear to help you feel confident while swimming on your period.
-There are also Period Sets so you can be prepared for the different stages of your cycle!
+There are a ton of options out there, and if you want to learn more, read our post on how to choose the best period products for your teen.
+There are menstrual cups, tampons, disposable pads, Reusable Pads, Period Underwear, Leakproof Activewear, and even Period SwimwearΒ to helpΒ them feel confident while swimming onΒ their period.
+There are also Period SetsΒ that provide savings soΒ they can be prepared for the different stages ofΒ their cycle at a lower cost to you!

 woman whipping her hair with a skateboard